 In other words, it starts with us.

 A post like this is a difficult one to write because it’s hard to maintain the delicate balance required.
-By generous, of course, we don’t mean that some days don’t go badly and only few things get done.
+By generous, we don’t mean that some days don’t go badly and few things get done.
 We don’t mean that we should be able to give the same as a bubbling, healthy young mom when we are weighed down by medical issues and entering perimenopause.
-We don’t mean over-the-top doing All.
+We don’t mean an over-the-top doing All.
 The.
 Things, and never managing our energy.